jharini/booknotes/system-design/system-design-interview/chapter26/README.md

  * heavy writes
  * effectively sorting items within the same partition by score

-DynamoDB, Cassandra or MongoDB are all good fits.
+Amazon DynamoDB, Cassandra or MongoDB are all good fits.

 In this chapter, the author has decided to use DynamoDB.
 It is a fully-managed NoSQL database, which offers reliable performance and great scalability.
 It also enables usage of global secondary indexes when we need to query fields not part of the primary key.
+A global secondary index contains a selection of attributes from the parent table, but they are organized using a different primary key.
 ![dynamo-db](images/dynamo-db.png)

 Let's start from a table for storing a leaderboard for a chess game: